WarbyParker/lookmlint/readme.md

 `lookmlint` looks for a file named `.lintconfig.yml` in your lookML project repo.

-Its contents can contain lists of abbreviations and/or acronyms you'd like to flag.
+Its contents can contain lists of abbreviations and/or acronyms you'd like to flag, as well as any checks you'd like to run.
 More detail below.

 #### sample .lintconfig.yml